Datamine/Function-Profiler/README.md

 From the top-level directory, simply run `python3 run-tests.py`.
-(In order to run the tests without installing the package, the tests use `os.getcwd()` and then try to locate the `profiler` module using its relative path, assuming that the tests are being run from the top-level directory.)
+(In order to run the tests without installing the package, the tests use `os.getcwd()` and then try to locate the `profiler` module using its relative path, which assumes that the tests are being run from the top-level directory.)

 ## Setup Instructions